-There is unequivocal evidence that the pathological background of hypertension and accompanied alterations in function and structure of the cardiovascular system in SHR are of multifactorial origin.
+There is unequivocal evidence that the pathological background of hypertension and accompanying alterations in function and structure of the cardiovascular system in SHR are of multifactorial origin.
 Nevertheless, the individual systems do not seem to participate equally.
-In our previous studies, we observed that either nitric oxide (NO) deficiency in adult (Kristek et al. 2003) and/or young SHR (Kristek et al. 2007), or its substrate L-arginine (Kristek 1998) are very probably not the sufficient cause for development and maintaince of hypertension.
-Moreover, either long-term phospodiesterase-5 inhibition with sildenafil (due to this increase of cGMP) from prehypertensive period did not prevent alterations in function, geometry and structure of conduit arteries typical for adult SHR (Kristek et al. 2007).
-Thus, the different underlying pathophysiological mechanisms seem to be involved in hypertension in SHR.
+In our previous studies, we observed that neither nitric oxide (NO) deficiency in adult (Kristek et al. 2003) and/or young SHR (Kristek et al. 2007) nor the lack of its substrate L-arginine (Kristek 1998) could be the sufficient cause for development and maintenance of hypertension.
+Moreover, either long-term phosphodiesterase-5 inhibition with sildenafil (to increase cGMP) from prehypertensive period did not prevent alterations in function, geometry and structure of conduit arteries typical for adult SHR (Kristek et al. 2007).
+Thus, the different underlying pathophysiological mechanisms seem to be involved in hypertension of SHR.

 The studies from other laboratories and also therapeutic effectiveness of either angiotensin converting enzyme inhibitors or angiotensin II (Ang II) receptor blockers suggest an important role of renin-angiotensin system in these processes.
-Ang II is intimately involved in the many regulatory mechanisms in the cardiovascular system beside blood pressure increase, it stimulates proliferation of smooth muscle cells in the arterial wall (Freeman et al. 1995), enhances collagen deposition, matrix components (Lopez et al. 2001, Rosendorf 1996), alters structure and thickness of the arterial wall both resistant and conduit arteries, modulates sympathetic activity (Ruiz-Gayo et al. 2000), stimulates endothelin-1 release from vascular endothelium and tunica adventitia (An et al. 2006), influences bioavaibility of NO and endothelial functions (Yokoyama et al. 2005).
-Pathological alterations in the majority of these regulatory systems were observed in spontaneous hypertension.
-Most known Ang II effects are mediated via the Ang II type 1 receptor (AT1) and therefore administration of angiotensin receptor blocker offers the possibility to modify multiplicity of Ang II actions on the cardiovascular system.
+Ang II is intimately involved in many regulatory mechanisms in the cardiovascular system beside blood pressure increase.
+It stimulates proliferation of smooth muscle cells in the arterial wall (Freeman et al. 1995), enhances collagen deposition, influences matrix components (Lopez et al. 2001, Rosendorf 1996), alters structure and thickness of the arterial wall in both resistant and conduit arteries,